d2l-ai/d2l-en/chapter_preface/preface.md

 * Gluon is a high level library that makes it easy to code up deep learning models using Apache MXNet.
 * Conda is a Python package manager that ensures that all software dependencies are met.
 * All notebooks are available for download on GitHub and  the conda configurations needed to run this book's code are expressed in the `environment.yml` file.
-* If you plan to run this code on GPUs, don't forget to install the necessary drivers and update your configuration.
+* If you plan to run this code on GPUs, do not forget to install the necessary drivers and update your configuration.

 ## Exercises